 Regions: Antarctic Peninsula | South Georgia | South Shetland Islands | Falkland Islands - Arctic

-These cruises take you down the western side of the Peninsula to cross the Antarctic Circle, at 66 degrees and 33 minutes latitude south.
-This marks where on the planet (along with the arctic circle in the north) the sun is above the horizon for 24 continuous hours at least one day of the year.
+Cruise down the Peninsula between the mainland and offshore islands to cross the Antarctic Circle at 66 degrees and 33 minutes latitude south.
+This marks where on the planet (along with the arctic circle in the north) the sun is above the horizon for 24 continuous hours on at least one day of the year.
 The further you go below the circle, the greater the number of days where the sun doesn't set.

-There are many opportunities for landings on the peninsula and its islands, these cruises come in the second half of the Antarctic cruise season to allow for seasonal sea-ice to clear from further south, exactly where you go is dependent partly on the itinerary and partly on what ice conditions and weather dictate.
+There are many potential landing sites here along the Peninsula and its islands.
+These cruises come in the second half of the Antarctic cruise season to allow seasonal sea-ice to clear from further south allowing access, exactly where you go is dependent partly on the itinerary and partly on what the ice conditions and weather dictate.
 You can sail from Ushuaia in Argentina and back again with some cruises also taking in visit to the Weddell Sea and Elephant Island enroute or take a fly-cruise joining your cruise ship in the South Shetlands after a 2 hour flight from Punta Arenas in Chile.

-Fill in the contact form at the side or bottom of this page and we can talk you through the options of duration, ship, departure date, rate etc. to find you the best cruise for your requirements.
+Fill in the contact form and we can talk you through the options of duration, ship, departure date, rate etc. to find you the best cruise for your requirements.